DigvijayDheer/30-Days-of-JavaScript/1. Create Hello World Function/Readme.md

 Explanation:

-The function returned by `createHelloWorld` should always return the string "Hello World" when invoked.
+The function returned by `createHelloWorld` should always return the string `Hello World` when invoked.

 ### Example 2